Bachelor’s Degrees in Social Work (BSW) Online

 A doctorate in social work or DSW is another educational path within the field of social work.
 A DSW offers advanced training in a specific social work practice and prepares students for advanced positions in the field, mainly leadership and management roles.

-If interested in obtaining a DSW, you can look forward to numerous career options such as:
+Those interested in pursuing a DSW can prepare for numerous career options such as:

 • Advanced practice clinical social worker